kostajh/subDrush/README.md

 - `cache-clear all`
 - `watchdog-show` (Displays the 10 most recent watchdog entries)
 - `variable-get` (Displays the value associated with a Drupal variable)
+- `cron` (Invokes cron for open Drupal directory)
+- `alias-edit` (Edit the Drush alias associated with the open Drupal directory, or choose from a list of all available local Drush aliases)

 See the [issue queue](https://github.com/kostajh/subDrush/issues) for commands that are in progress.